uchicago-computation-workshop/Fall2023/evans.md

 <p class=footertext2>

-**Participation**: Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a question about the paper(s) on the first issues <a href= "https://github.com/uchicago-computation-workshop/Fall2021/issues/1"> page </a> of the <a href="https://github.com/uchicago-computation-workshop"> workshop's public repository.</a>
+**Participation**: Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a question about the paper(s) on this **[issues page](https://github.com/uchicago-computation-workshop/Fall2023/issues/2)** of the <a href="https://github.com/uchicago-computation-workshop"> workshop's public repository.</a>

 <p class=footertext2>

 **Before the first meeting**, by Wednesday, September 27 @ 11:59pm each of you will:

-- Post the questions and comments you have about the suggested readings.
+- Post the questions and comments you have about the suggested readings **[HERE](https://github.com/uchicago-computation-workshop/Fall2023/issues/2)**.
-- For this week's edition of the workshop, propose one or more computational social scientists we can invite for our seminar series this year, including a 1-2 sentence defense of why others might want to hear from them.
+- For this week's edition of the workshop, propose one or more computational social scientists we can invite for our seminar series this year **[HERE](https://github.com/uchicago-computation-workshop/Fall2023/issues/1)**, including a 1-2 sentence defense of why others might want to hear from them.

-**Then by Thursday, Sep 30 @ 10:59am:**
+**Then by Thursday, Sep 28 @ 10:00am:**

 - Upvote (“thumbs up”) **at least 5** questions from other people.
 Upvote questions and recommendations you like or would like to critique.
 - Respond with YOUR answer or follow-on engagement to one of those 5 questions.